Y3FAI/Qariee/docs/DEV.md

 ## Project Overview

-**Qariee** is a Spotify-style Quran streaming and offline listening app for Android, built with React Native.
+**Rabi** is a Spotify-style Quran streaming and offline listening app for Android, built with React Native.
 The app provides a modern, clean interface for discovering Quran reciters (Qaris) and listening to recitations with seamless streaming and offline download capabilities.

 **Vision:** "Spotify for Quran"